dlemstra/Magick.NET/Publish/Readme.txt

-Please visit https://magick.codeplex.com/documentation for information on how to use Magick.NET.
+Please visit https://github.com/dlemstra/Magick.NET/Documentation for information on how to use Magick.NET.

-For a list of changes visit: https://magick.codeplex.com/SourceControl/list/changesets.
-Be sure to check the BREAKING CHANGES on this page: https://magick.codeplex.com/SourceControl/latest#Changes.md
+The release notes can be found here: https://github.com/dlemstra/Magick.NET/releases.

 Follow me on twitter (@MagickNET, https://twitter.com/MagickNET) to receive information about new downloads and changes to Magick.NET and ImageMagick.